gmnsii/rpsc/examples/associated_owner_and_group.md

 src
 ```

-You can also match the associated group with the --group argument (not supported on MacOS!):
+You can also match the associated group with the --group argument (not supported on macOS!):
 ```shell
 $ rpsc --group root
 Cargo.lock